linode/docs/docs/security/securing-your-server.md

 ## Configuring a Firewall

 Using a *firewall* to block unwanted inbound traffic to your Linode is a highly effective security layer.
-By being very specific with the traffic you allow in, you can prevent intrusions and ***.
+By being very specific with the traffic you allow in, you can prevent intrusions and network mapping from outside your LAN.
 A good rule of thumb is to allow only the traffic you need, and deny everything else.

-[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default.
+[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default but is considered an advanced method of firewall control, so several projects exist to in turn control iptables in a more user friendly way.

-{: .note }
->
->From CentOS 7 and Fedora 18, [firewalld](http://www.firewalld.org/) is included as a firewall controller.
-The firewalld package adds some additional enterprise-focused functionality to iptables that will not be covered in this guide.
-For reference, documentation for configuring firewalld can be found at [Red Hat's Customer Portal](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Using_Firewalls.html).
+[firewalld](http://www.firewalld.org/) for the Fedora distro family, and [ufw](https://help.ubuntu.com/community/UFW) for the Debian family are two examples of iptables controllers.
+This section will focus on iptables but you can see our guides on firewalld and ufw if you feel they may be a better choice for you.

-### Viewing Your Current iptables Rules
+### View Your Current iptables Rules

-To view your Linode's current firewall rules:
+IPv4 rules:

     sudo iptables -L

+IPv6 rules:

     sudo ip6tables -L

-By default, iptables has no rules configured for both IPv4 and IPv6 so on a new Linode, you will see as shown below--three empty chains without any firewall rules.
+By default, iptables has no rules set for both IPv4 and IPv6 so on a new Linode, you will see as shown below--three empty chains without any firewall rules.
 This means that all incoming, forwarded and outgoing traffic is *allowed*.
 It's important to limit inbound and forwarded traffic to only what's necessary.

     Chain INPUT (policy ACCEPT)
     target     prot opt source               destination